genevaers/Workbench/database/db2/README.md

 1) clone database/db2 directory contents to USS
 2) prepare your site db2 defaults to use with GenevaERS
 3) copy JCL, DDL SQL to MVS datasets with your site defaults
-4) Build DB2 Schema that is going to contain GenevaERS datadata
+4) build DB2 Schema that is going to contain GenevaERS datadata
-5) Load replicated data from existing GenevaERS DB2 Schema into new schema
+5) Optional, load replicated data from existing GenevaERS DB2 Schema into new schema
 </pre>
 ## Clone database/db2 directory contents to IBM USS